 Gum disease, or periodontal disease, occurs when gums have a bacterial infection.
 If the infection goes untreated, it damages the gum tissue and destroys the fibers and bones that hold teeth in your mouth.
-As a result, gum disease can lead to loss of teeth.
+As a result, gum disease can lead to the loss of teeth.

 Periodontal disease is usually caused by poor oral hygiene.
 The mouth is normally full of bacteria, which mix with sugar and starch to form a plaque that sticks to your teeth.
 If the plaque isn’t removed, it turns into a hard substance called tartar.
-When plaque and tartar aren’t removed, bacteria has plenty of time to cause inflammation and infection.
+When plaque and tartar aren’t removed, bacteria have plenty of time to cause inflammation and infection.

 Symptoms indicating you may have gum disease include:

 Early intervention is key in avoiding gum inflammation – otherwise known as gingivitis.
 Unfortunately, without treatment, gingivitis progresses into periodontitis.
 Periodontitis causes bacteria and toxins to enter the bone surrounding teeth due to deeper pockets of inflammation below the gum line.
 Routine dental cleaning can help treat the condition, or a dentist may prescribe antibiotics to eliminate any infection.